Mara-Li/obsidian-better-canvas-lock/README.md

 - Drag and drop of canvas
 - Scroll

 It will monkey-patch the lock function using `monkey-around`, so you just need to enable the plugin to make it work.
+Also, canvas are detected on the `active-leaf-change`.

-## ⚙️ Usage
+You can also enable/disable the logs in the console.
+Beware, because the logs spam the console, and you will see redondant error.

 ## 📥 Installation